Azerbaijan Carpet Museum, Azərbaycan - Things to Do in Azerbaijan Carpet Museum

 Insider Tips

-Learn a few basic Azerbaijani or Russian phrases as English isn't widely spoken outside tourist areas, though younger locals often speak some English
+Learn a few basic Azerbaijani or Russian phrases as English is not widely spoken outside tourist areas, though younger people in hotels and restaurants often speak some English

 Explore Activities in Azerbaijan Carpet Museum